Owlin 5e Race – Be Ready The Race Begins

 Q: What dialects does Owlin speak?

-Owlin is Auran speaker who frequently learn new languages depending on their environment.
+Owlin is Auran speaker who frequently learns new languages depending on their environment.

 Q: Is the Owlin race playable?

 The playable race known as the Owlin is one of the most intriguing new player options in Strixhaven: A Curriculum of Chaos.
-One of the few races that has a natural flying speed, the owlfolk race is a fun, fresh option.
+One of the few races that have a natural flying speed, the Owlfolk race is a fun, fresh option.